TonyMasse/jsBeat/config/README.md

 - Type: JSON file
 - Default path: `{jsBeatRoot}/config/inputs.json`
 - Path can be overridden by `inputsConfigFilePath` inside of `config/jsBeat.json`.
-- Path can be overridden by `--inputsConfigFilePath` via the command line.
+- Path can be overridden by `--inputsConfigFilePath` via the command line. (:construction: Not yet implemented)

 Description of one or several Log Sources.
 Works in addition to the definitions (if any) found in `{jsBeatRoot}/config/inputs.d/`.